merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 |E_faecalis_6255|#ff7f0e|
 |E_faecalis_6512|#2ca02c|

 Coloring by membership colors a reaction by exactly *which* categories contain it, so it needs a color per *combination* of them: a category on its own takes its own color, and a combination takes the perceptual blend of its members' colors, which a row naming the combination (its names separated by commas) overrides.
-The same colors also color each category's own map, so a panel of a grid says which category it is and matches the band it takes on the `unified` map.
+Where the categories are samples, databases or genomes, the same colors also color each category's own map, so a panel of a grid says which category it is and matches the band it takes on the `unified` map.
+Where they are groups, each group's own maps count that group's sources rather than showing which of them an element is in, so it is `--group-colormap category` that carries a group's color onto them.

 Because the colors answer the same question a colormap does, this replaces `--reaction-colormap` and cannot be combined with it.
 It also does not apply to coloring by *count*, which says how many categories contain a reaction rather than which, and so has no category whose color it could take.